 According to PEPSO classification criteria, nearly two-thirds of respondents worked in the most precarious jobs.
 However, there was large variation in the precarity of different working situations.
-In addition, 75% of respondents reported "ever" exposure (any time at work in the prior 12 months) and more than 40% of respondents reported exposure more than half of the time that they are at work.
+In addition, 75% of workers surveyed reported a hazardous exposure any time at work in the prior 12 months, and more than 40% of respondents reported hazardous exposure more than half the time they are at work.
 These findings suggest that respondents work in high-hazard industries, which increases their risk of occupational injury and illness.